-Testing:

-Quizzes and exams will all be taken using Canvas and will be due by midnight two days after they are posted online.
+Testing:Quizzes and exams will all be taken using Canvas and will be due by 11:59 pm two days after they are posted online.

 If you don't turn in the quiz or exam, you will get a zero.